medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 CHT administrators have the ability to create and delete users and push new configurations to the CHT should take extra precautions in managing their password.
 They should use a [strong passphrase](https://en.wikipedia.org/wiki/Passphrase) (instead of a password) that is unique to their CHT login.
 They should use a [password manager](https://en.wikipedia.org/wiki/Password_manager) to store this password.

-By not storing their password in [plaintext](https://en.wikipedia.org/wiki/Plaintext) and by using a strong passphrase, unauthorized users are more likely to be kept out of their CHT user.
+By following these steps, unauthorized people are less likely to be able to access administrator accounts.

 ## Spreadsheet use